arielkalman/EscaGCP/frontend/docs/TEST_PLAN.md

 ## Conclusion

-This comprehensive test plan ensures the GCPHound frontend meets enterprise standards for reliability, performance, and accessibility.
+This comprehensive test plan ensures the EscaGCP frontend meets enterprise standards for reliability, performance, and accessibility.
 The combination of unit, integration, E2E, and accessibility tests provides confidence in the application's functionality across all user scenarios and data configurations.

-The test suite is designed to catch regressions early, provide fast feedback to developers, and ensure seamless integration with the existing gcphound Python tool.
+The test suite is designed to catch regressions early, provide fast feedback to developers, and ensure seamless integration with the existing escagcp Python tool.
 With this foundation, Phase 9 can focus on execution and refinement of the testing strategy.